Flow-Roll/FlowRoll_Contracts/README.md

 3. How much does a dice roll cost?
 4. How much percentage does the NFT holder earn?
 5. The compensation for revealing the dice roll (dice rolls use a commit-reveal mechanism to avoid cheating and this is the reveal incentive)
-6. The dice min and max numbers (can be 1-6 or 1-12 etc.. it's a uint8)
+6. The dice min and max numbers (can be 1-6 or 1-12 etc.. it's a uint16)
+7. The bet Type, which is encoded into a single uint16 number, passed together with min and max as betParameters

 Then the NFT will be minted on successful payment.